Western Mail (Wales): History

+The paper was acquired in 1924 by the Allied Newspapers consortium, headed by the Welsh Berry brothers, William Berry, Lord Camrose, and Gomer Berry.
+The consortium quickly merged four other regional papers into the Western Mail.
+The paper later became part of Kemsley Newspapers and then, in 1959, Thomson Regional Newspapers.

-In the mid 50s, journalist David Cole (1928–2003) became editor at the age of only 27, the youngest editor of a UK daily newspaper at the time.
+In the mid-1950s, journalist David Cole (1928–2003) became editor at the age of only 27, the youngest editor of a UK daily newspaper at the time.
 He was later awarded a CBE for services to journalism and became chairman of Western Mail and Echo Ltd.

 In the 1950s, Donald Woods, who later participated in the South African anti-apartheid movement and who publicised the events surrounding the secret death of activist Steve Biko, was employed as a reporter.